 The cabin itself offers luxury on every level with each detail carefully thought out.
 The interior is elegantly styled with luxurious furnishings and plenty of rugs, throws and furs to keep you lovely and toasty.
-Mingle in the magnificent communal spaces with family and friends or snuggle into one of the many cosy corners around the intelligently designed space.
+Mingle in the magnificent communal spaces with family and friends or snuggle into one of the many cosy corners around the cabin.

-Explore the Loch in the canoes, paddle boards or rowing boat, or simply saunter along the numerous paths and trails and indulge in the breath-taking natural surrounds.
+Explore the Loch by canoe, paddle board or rowing boat (available in the boat shed), or simply saunter along the numerous paths and trails in the breath-taking natural surrounds.
 In colder climes, cosy up around the log burner with a mulled wine in hand, or soak away your stresses and strains in the sumptuous hot tub on the wooden deck.
 Whatever the season this really is a holiday destination to savour.

 Please note: For smaller groups of up to 6, the log cabin can be rented independently, for £295/night.
 Guests can also add the Bunkhouse (£150/night) or the Shepherds Hut (£120/night) for a variety of group sizes.

 Log cabin: Master Bedroom with king size double bed plus, Gallery Bedroom with twin beds, plus a fold-out sofa bed.
 Bunkhouse: 4 single beds.
 Shepherds Hut: 1 double bed.

 The log cabin has 2 wet rooms and 1 bathroom.
 The bunkhouse and shepherds hut have their own separate bathrooms.

 Fully equipped luxury kitchen in the Log Cabin, plus further kitchens in the Bunkhouse and Shepherds Hut.